Floss Before or After Brushing? Why The Order Matters

 Understanding the Importance of Dental Hygiene

-Maintaining good oral health is important for both your mental and physical health.
-It includes regular visits to the dentist as well as daily brushing, flossing, and mouthwash use.
+Maintaining good oral health is important for mental and physical health.
+It specifically includes regular visits to the dentist, daily brushing, flossing, and mouthwash use.

 Practicing good dental hygiene will help you avoid dental problems, reduce your risk of gum disease, keep your breath fresh, and leave you feeling better and more confident.